4 Social Media Mistakes You Can’t Afford to Make

 Posting without a plan

+When you have a loose plan for the month also gives you the time to prepare any special graphics you’ll need.
 While a plan is important, you should also plan for being spontaneous!
-Leave yourself the flexibility and wiggle-room for being able to drop in new or more organic content.
+Leave yourself the flexibility and wiggle-room to drop in new or more organic content.
 This helps give you the chance to keep your feed fresh and change course if you need to.
 It is always better to have a plan, but you should never be imprisoned by your plan.

 Want to improve your social media but not sure where to start?
 Start with an audit.
 Green Loop Marketing co-founders Melanie Allen and Meghan Martin joined us on our podcast, More Than a Few Words, to talk about how to audit your social media.
 Have a listen!